ustceewy/NLOS-R2/experiments/pretrain.md

 ## Testing

-You can download the pre-trained weights through the link below, and it should be located as `experiments/cls/NLOS-R2/*`.
+You can download the pre-trained weights through the link below, and they should be located as `experiments/cls/NLOS-R2/*`.

 > link: https://pan.baidu.com/s/1BOfhhfsuZDznMmf00Y0IyA
 > password: wa5f